buttermarkets/cfm-v1/README.md

 ## design

-`DecisionMarket` represents the condition of funding.
+`FlatCFM` represents the condition of funding.
 It's a market but it won't be traded.
 It creates a `ConditionalScalarMarket` for each outcome it has.
 It prepares an oracle question and condition (as in `ConditionalTokens`) during construction.

-`ConditionalScalarMarket` represents the scalar market which is on the condition of parent `DecisionMarket`.
+`ConditionalScalarMarket` represents the scalar market which is on the condition of parent `FlatCFM`.
 This will be traded.
 It prepares an oracle question and condition (as in `ConditionalTokens`) during construction.

 `ConditionalTokens` is the core contract that manages the creation and